 Here are more reasons why you should not be worried about Predictive Budget Allocation triggering the Learning Phase:

-- Thousands of Smartly.io customers are spending millions of dollars with the feature, every day.
+- Hundreds of Smartly.io customers are spending millions of dollars with the feature, every day.
 They are doing this because tests have confirmed that PBA improves performance.

 - Only big budget changes reset the learning phase.
 Predictive Budget Allocation only makes big changes if there is a strong reason to do so — if that is the case, there is such a big need that it's better for performance to make the change than not to make it.

 - Facebook engineers have confirmed to us that the budget changes made by Predictive Budget Allocation aren't harmful to performance.

 - The learning phase indication in Ads Manager is a simplified presentation of Facebook's complex optimization engine.
 Bid and budget pacing is only a small part of one of many levels of optimization.
 For simplicity, Learning Phase is just "on" or "off", but in reality, budget changes are minor compared to creative or optimization goal changes.

 Read more: Facebook help article about Learning Phase.